CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 ## 1 Overview

-_**The SALI Legal Matter Specification Standard (LMSS) was developed by the Standards for the Advancement of the Legal Industry (SALI) Alliance to provide a standard way for parties to specify, describe and exchange information describing legal services at the matter level throughout a legal matter’s lifecycle.
-The SALI LMSS is designed to function as a worldwide legal matter standard.**_
+_**The SALI Legal Matter Specification Standard (LMSS) was developed by the Standards for the Advancement of the Legal Industry (SALI) Alliance to provide a standard way for parties to specify, describe and exchange information describing legal services at the matter level throughout a legal matter’s lifecycle.**_

+_**The SALI LMSS is designed to function as a worldwide legal matter standard.**_

 #

 ### 1.1 What do we mean by a “legal matter”?

-For the purpose of the LMSS, a Legal Matter is considered to be any group of activities for the purposes of delivering a legal service to one or more parties.
-The activities are either a major project with start and end point (e.g. litigation, acquisition of a business, a regulatory filing, etc.) or a grouping of micro projects (e.g. advice).
+For the purpose of the LMSS, _**a Legal Matter is considered to be any group of activities for the purposes of delivering a legal service to one or more parties.**_ The activities are either a major project with start and end point (e.g. litigation, acquisition of a business, a regulatory filing, etc.) or a grouping of micro projects (e.g. advice).

 #

 ### 1.2 What do we mean by the “legal matter lifecycle”?

-The legal matter lifecycle means the description of the matter from its conception as a request for services through its inception and execution through closing.
-Because the LMSS must support a matter that will evolve through its lifecycle, it is designed accommodate the evolution of the matter without jeopardizing the integrity of systems that are depending on data provided at an earlier stage of the matter.
+The _**legal matter lifecycle means the description of the matter from its conception as a request for services through its inception and execution through closing.**_ Because the LMSS must support a matter that will evolve through its lifecycle, it is designed to accommodate the evolution of the matter _**without jeopardizing the integrity of systems that are depending on data provided at an earlier stage of the matter.**_

 #

 ### 1.3 What are the components of the LMSS?

-The SALI LMSS has following components:
+The SALI LMSS has the following components:

-- The legal matter specification includes: structure, allowed values, and dependencies and supports both matter instances (the description of specific matters), and matter templates (the description of classes of matters).
+- The legal matter specification includes: _**structure, allowed values, and dependencies**_ and supports both _**matter instances**_ (the description of specific matters), and _**matter templates**_ (the description of classes of matters).

-- The legal matter application programming interfaces (APIs) include: the transport API for exchanging data and the UX API for supporting the user interface of applications that use the standard.
+- The legal matter application programming interfaces (APIs) include: the _**transport API for exchanging data**_ and the _**UX API for supporting the user interface of applications that use the standard.**_

 #
 #